dimazaitsev/SNC_ArduinoIDE/README.md

 Finite Automaton (FA) machine:
 ------------------------------

-For folk who are familiar with FA.
-There is an FA VM example and FA machine for a microcontroller.
+For folk who are familiar with FA, there is the FA VM example and an FA machine for a microcontroller.
+Note that an FA controls a sequential process.
 Compared to FA, SN can control unlimited number of concurrent processes.

 Content: